sagemath/trac_to_gh/Issue 1404.md

 # Issue 1404: [with patch] bug in %latex feature in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1404

 Original creator: was